Grodzka Gate – NN Theatre: History and theatre activities of the centre

 NN Theater was established in 1990 in the Lublin Drama Group, accommodated at that time in the Grodzka Gate and adjoining buildings.
 In 1998 the theater became a detached, independent organization and received its current name Ośrodek "Brama Grodzka — Teatr NN".

 In its infancy theater staged the plays based on works of Kafka, Hrabal and other authors.

 As Tomasz Pietrasiewicz explains, the literary adaptation of Herman Melville novel "Moby-Dick" played on the stage in June 1995 became a farewell to a certain period of the producer's theater life.
 When after a long break he returned to stage direction again, the spotlight shifted to the storytelling.

-The centre also organises festivals, such as "Miasto Poezji" ("City of Poetry") and "Śladami Singera" ("Following I. B. Singer’s Traces").
+The centre also organises festivals, such as "Miasto Poezji" ("City of Poetry") and "Śladami Singera" ("Following I. B. Singer's Traces").

 Expositions in the Grodzka Gate

-The building of the centre has hosted many expositions, though its structure, characterised by a range of narrow corridors, some dead-end ones, is far from being an idyllic place for a typical exhibition.
+The building of the centre has hosted many expositions, though its structure, characterized by a range of narrow corridors, some dead-end ones, is far from being an idyllic place for a typical exhibition.
 Thus, their creators had to fit their exhibit items in the space available.

 In 2010, with the financial endorsement of the Ministry of Culture and National Heritage of the Republic of Poland, an exposition "Lublin.
 Pamięć Miejsca" ("Lublin.
 Memory of the Place") was launched and has been operating ever since.
-It included some objects from the previous display "Portrait of the Place" and was enriched by some multimedia materials.
-One of the halls opens to visitors’ eyes a "Wall of voices" – boxes with installed speaker system.
+It included some objects from the previous display, "Portrait of the Place" and was enriched by some multimedia materials.
+One of the halls opens to visitors' eyes a "Wall of voices" – boxes with installed speaker system.
 Pressing on one of the buttons, you can listen to the stories about old Lublin – its smells, tastes, and sounds.

 Numerous pieces of Kaiserpanorama, accompanying visitors through the whole course of the exhibition, offer to have a look at pictures of interwar Lublin.
 In addition, there is a room dedicated to the Holocaust victims with seventy coloured photos of the Lublin ghetto, taken by a German soldier, Max Kirnberger.
 In 2012, new photos were added to the gallery.
 They had been found on the roof of the building on Rynek 4 during its renovation.
-There, under the leads, wrapped in papers and rags 2,700 photocopies were discovered.
+There, under the leads, wrapped in papers and rags, 2,700 photocopies were discovered.
 The owners of the house handed them over to the "Grodzka Gate" for a period of ten years.
 Author of the photos is still unknown.

 A separate room is devoted to the Righteous Among the Nations from the Lublin region (people who had been rescuing Jews during the Holocaust).
 It is a place where visitors can read their personal stories and listen to their reminiscences.
-Another eye-catching item of the exposition are models of the old part of the city in 1930s – one actual and one multimedia one with replicas of 840 buildings, such as town houses, shops, synagogues etc.
+Another eye-catching item of the exposition is models of the old part of the city in the 1930s – one actual and one multimedia one with replicas of 840 buildings, such as townhouses, shops, synagogues, etc.